sydasif/my-pandoc-book/chapters/04-string.md

 Python 3.10.7 .............
 [MSC v.1933 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 >>> print("My name is: %s" % "John")
-# My name is: John
+# Output: My name is: John
 ```

 Here, `%s` serves as a placeholder for a string, and `"John"` is inserted in its place.